Joel Embiid explains why he gave Kevin Huerter the middle finger

 When Embiid recovered the ball, he said he thought about going to the court and scoring just to send a message.

 "I thought about it when I got the ball again, but I thought & # 39; I will keep calm & # 39 ;, but I feel that it should go both ways," he said.
-"If the team of 20 runs the clock off, I feel that the other team should also respect it and we just keep going.
+"If the team of more than 20 is running time, I feel that the other team should also respect it and we just keep going.
 It's what it is, we got the victory.
 That's all that matters to me."